netmode/ACROSS_ORCA_OC1_EXPERIMENT/README.md

  <b><i> The provided code together with the auxiliary files are suited for direct deployment on ORBIT's Sandbox 4 with a square topology layout.
 To deploy in different execution environments new parametrization is required at the appointed places (see code comments and README files) </i> </b>

+### AUXILIARY SCRIPTS

+* enable_usrp2.sh: Used in ORBIT Grid in order to enable the N210 USRPs
+* reset_usrp.sh: Used to reset B205mini in ORBIT Sandbox 4 when running on Ubuntu 16
+* shuffle_config.py: Used to create more experiments by shuffling the original config.json

 ## Equally Contributing Authors

 * <b> Grigoris Kakkavas </b>, gkakkavas@netmode.ntua.gr